 Taiwan: Hualien Hsien (Taroko National Park); Nantou Hsien (Puli); Kaohsiung Hsien (Shanping, 640m); Chiai Hsien (Shuicheliao); Tainan; Taipei; Taipei Hsien (Fushan).

-South Korea: South Cholla Prov.
-(Jin-do); South Kyongsang Prov.
-(Masan; Geoje-do; Goseong; Namhae; Jinju; Hadong); Cheju Prov.
-(Cheju-do; Biyang-do; Ara-dong; Topyung; Sinsan; Cheonjiyun).
+South Korea: South Cholla Province (Jin-do); South Kyongsang Province (Masan; Geoje-do; Goseong; Namhae; Jinju; Hadong); Cheju Province (Cheju-do; Biyang-do; Ara-dong; Topyung; Sinsan; Cheonjiyun).

 Japan: Hokkaido; Honshu (Nagasaki; Oshima Island in Sagami Bay; Yokohama; Gifu; Shinshiro; Fujisawa; Kugenuma; Bushi); Shikoku; Kyushu (Kagoshima; Chiran; Ishiyara; Shimoyakumura); Ryukyu Archipelago (Amamioshima; Okinawa, Nago; Okinawa, Yonabaru; Okinawa, Shuri; Okinawa, Nakijin; Ishigakishima; Iriomoteshima; Torogawa; Yakushima).

 Russia: Primorskiy Krai (Vladivostok) (Efetov, 1986).